 Since these actuators are electromechanical, they provide an immediate response at the touch of the helm mounted switch.
-(The attitude adjustment plate can also be controlled through the dual screen dash.)
+(The attitude adjustment plate can also be controlled through the dual screen and 7" touchscreen dash.)
 Press and hold UP on the switch raise the center tab.
 Press and hold DOWN on the switch to lower the center tab into the water.